LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Apply_Mathematics_Trading_Investment/README.md

 The derivative of a linear function y = mx + b can be derived using the definition of the derivative.
 The linear function derivative is a constant, and is equal to the slope of the linear function.
 Linear function derivatives are parts of many polynomial derivatives.

+Differential calculus is a method which deals with the rate of change of one quantity with respect to another.
+The rate of change of x with respect to y is expressed dx/dy.
+It is one of the major calculus concepts apart from integrals.

 ## Author:
 ### * Tin Hang